 Back by popular demand, George Grant is pastor of Parish Presbyterian Church (PCA) in Franklin, TN.
 He founded Franklin Classical School in Franklin, served as assistant to D. James Kennedy, taught at Knox Theological Seminary, promotes classical Christian education around the globe, and is the author of more than 60 books.
 Find out more: George Grant Talks with the CiRCE Institute

-Abdu Murray is North American Director with Ravi Zacharias International Ministries.
+Abdu Murray is a speaker and Senior Vice President of Ravi Zacharias International Ministries.
 For most of his life, Abdu was a proud Muslim who studied the Qur’an and Islam.
 After a nine year investigation, Abdu discovered the Christian faith.
 The author of several books, he has spoken to diverse international audiences and has participated in debates and dialogues across the globe.
 Abdu holds a BA in Psychology from the University of Michigan and earned his Juris Doctor from the University of Michigan Law School.
+As an attorney, he was named several times in Best Lawyers in America and Michigan Super Lawyer.
 Find out more: AbduMurray.com

 Daniel Coupland is chairman of the education department and dean of faculty at Hillsdale College.
 He has served as advisor for the classical education minor and the liberal arts teacher apprenticeship for the past eleven years.
 Dr. Coupland was Hillsdale’s Professor of the Year in 2013.
 He holds a B.A. in Spanish, an M.A. in Linguistics, and a Ph.D. in Curriculum, Teaching, and Educational Policy.